pnp/sp-dev-fx-webparts/samples/react-teams-configure-tab/README.md

 If you edit the web part and remove the choice (entity ID), it will prompt the user to edit the tab and make another selection.

+## Help

+We do not support samples, but this community is always willing to help, and we want to improve these samples.
+We use GitHub to track issues, which makes it easy for  community members to volunteer their time and help resolve issues.

+If you're having issues building the solution, please run [spfx doctor](https://pnp.github.io/cli-microsoft365/cmd/spfx/spfx-doctor/) from within the solution folder to diagnose incompatibility issues with your environment.

+You can try looking at [issues related to this sample](https://github.com/pnp/sp-dev-fx-webparts/issues?q=label%3A%22sample%3A%20react-teams-configure-tab%22) to see if anybody else is having the same issues.

+You can also try looking at [discussions related to this sample](https://github.com/pnp/sp-dev-fx-webparts/discussions?discussions_q=react-teams-configure-tab) and see what the community is saying.

+If you encounter any issues while using this sample, [create a new issue](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected%2Csample%3A%20react-teams-configure-tab&template=bug-report.yml&sample=react-teams-configure-tab&authors=@BobGerman&title=react-teams-configure-tab%20-%20).

+For questions regarding this sample, [create a new question](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Aquestion%2Csample%3A%20react-teams-configure-tab&template=question.yml&sample=react-teams-configure-tab&authors=@BobGerman&title=react-teams-configure-tab%20-%20).

+Finally, if you have an idea for improvement, [make a suggestion](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Aenhancement%2Csample%3A%20react-teams-configure-tab&template=suggestion.yml&sample=react-teams-configure-tab&authors=@BobGerman&title=react-teams-configure-tab%20-%20).

+## Disclaimer

+**THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-teams-configure-tab" />